March 2, 2022

 Working from home means that you no longer have to plan in time for your morning commute.
 Your longest journey will probably be from your bedroom to the living room.
-As a result, a lot of people have taken advantage of the situation to sleep-in.
+As a result, a lot of people have taken advantage of the option to sleep in.
 However, this may also mean going to sleep much later than usual.
 Avoid waking up 10 minutes before the start of your workday.
-Set an alarm every day and give yourself time to get ready in the morning before logging in.
+Instead, to improve your work from home wellness, set an alarm every day and give yourself time to get ready in the morning before logging in.
 That also means going to bed at a reasonable hour every day.
-If you were normally asleep by 11 pm then try staying close to this schedule to create a consistent sleeping pattern.
+If you used to normally wind down by 10 pm when you were going into the office, then try staying close to this schedule to maintain a consistent sleeping pattern.

 We spend most of our days either on our laptops, phones, or iPads.
 After working in front of a screen all day many people tend to disconnect by watching a show on Netflix or spending hours catching up on social media.
 Apart from the fact that staring at screen lights all day can negatively affect our eyesight, it is also an unhealthy habit to get into.
-Try out some hobbies that do not require screens like drawing, reading, or even cooking.
 Make it a point to give yourself a break from screen time after finishing your workday.
-Going for a walk or doing some household errands are a great way to stay healthy while working from home.
+Going for a walk, practicing yoga and meditation, or doing some household errands are a great way to stay healthy while working from home.

-At the start of the pandemic and the shift to remote work, it was difficult to adjust to not seeing our friends and coworkers on a daily basis.
+At the start of the shift to remote work, it was difficult to adjust to not seeing our friends and coworkers on a daily basis.
 Now that we have grown accustomed to having less personal contact, we have gotten into the habit of keeping to ourselves too often.
-Although we can’t necessarily meet up with friends and coworkers in person that doesn’t mean you have to say goodbye to your social life entirely.
-Schedule online game nights, wine tastings, and scavenger hunts with your friends and coworkers.
-It will break up the monotony of your workweek and give you something to look forward to.
+Although we can’t necessarily meet up with friends and coworkers in person, that doesn’t mean you have to say goodbye to your social life entirely.
+While working from home, try to schedule monthly or weekly online game nights, wine tastings, and scavenger hunts with your friends and coworkers.
+It will break up the monotony of your work week and give you something to look forward to.

 A consequence of working from home is putting less importance on our physical appearance and also hygiene.
 Remote workers can get into the unhealthy habit of working in their pajamas all day and not showering or brushing their hair.
 Taking the time every morning to get dressed will increase your mood and self-confidence which leads to a more productive day.
 Pick out your daily outfits just as you would if you were going into the office that day.
 Despite the comfort, try to avoid the loungewear as much as you can.
 Choose one or two days during the week where you commit to a business casual outfit.
 Regardless of what you decide to wear, ensure not to skip your daily showers!

 Working from home can make it seem difficult to take a sick day or a mental health day.
 We may feel guilty taking time off as we could technically work from our beds if we aren’t feeling well.
 However, it’s important to be aware of our body’s needs and rest when required.
 If you are feeling ill, take the day or half the day to rest and recover.
 It is also equally important to recognize when we are feeling mentally worn out.
-Create an open dialogue with your employer and don’t be afraid to ask for the day if you aren’t feeling 100%.
+Create an open dialogue with your employer about what would help your mental health while working from home.
+This will make it easier to ask for the day if you aren’t feeling 100%.

 Promoting employee wellness is important, especially for remote workers.
 Healthy habits and daily routines are important to maintain structure and consistency in our lives.
-Having a routine also allows us to stay healthy while working from home.
-What are some of your work from home habits?
+If you are interested in educating your organization on the importance of wellness or scheduling more wellness team activities, contact one of our TeamBonding event experts.